robert-rjm/Drinking-BlackJack/README.md

 ## 🐛 Troubleshooting

 ### **Common Issues**
-1. **Inadequate Drinking Rules**: With too many players, execive drinking may occur per round
+1. **Inadequate Drinking Rules**: With too many players, excessive drinking may occur per round
-2. **Insufficient Cards**: With too many players, a deck of card may prevent players from splitting and hitting as desired
+2. **Insufficient Cards**: With too many players, a deck of cards may prevent players from splitting and hitting as desired

 ## 🤝 Contributing